 1. Initial Consultation, CT Scans, and X-Rays

-The dentist will assess the overall condition of your mouth and jaw and take the necessary CT scans or X-rays.
+During the pre-op stage, your dentist will assess the overall condition of your mouth and jaw and take the necessary CT scans or X-rays.
 Following this, if you decide to go ahead with the procedure the dentist will take impressions of your mouth.
 These will then be sent to the lab for the creation of customised prostheses - the jaw and tooth sections or bridges that will be attached to the implants.

 Before your surgery, you will receive a local anaesthetic so the entire process is painless.
 Following this, your mouth is thoroughly cleaned to remove bacteria and damaged tissue.